Wontfallo/Wonthound/Readme.md

 ## 📜 License

 This repository is provided **without an explicit open-source license**.
 Please contact the repository owner with questions regarding usage or redistribution.
+Who are you kidding?
+I've spent 15 years bit banging low level hardware long before the ESP32 even exsisted PIC32.
+I vibe coded in 5 minutes!

 ---

 ## 🙌 Contributing

 Got improvements?
 Build steps?
 Better docs? **PRs welcome.**
-Feel free to fork, hack, and make it your own.
+Feel free to fork, it from hack, and smash it to your liking like I did and make it your own!

 ---